satwiksanand/multi-threading-in-java/README.md

 ## What is Multi-tasking?

-Multi-tasking refers to the ability of a computer to perform multiple tasks simultaneously.
+Multitasking refers to the ability of a computer to perform multiple tasks simultaneously.
 This can be achieved through the use of multiple processes or threads, each running independently and sharing resources as needed.

 ## What is a Thread?